 Three key parameters define the capacity of each production pool:

-Minimum (Min): the minimum number of instances powered on at a given time, ready to start sessions immediately.
+Minimum number of instances (Min): The minimum number of instances powered on at a given time that can be accessed by users immediately.

-Buffer: extra powered on instances that are ready for a user within seconds.
-Set this to a number of users you expect will connect within any 2 minute window (the time it takes to boot an instance).
+Buffer instances (Buffer): Additional powered-on instances that are ready for a user within seconds.
+Set this to a number of users you expect will connect within a 2-minute window of time (the time it takes to boot an instance).

 As an example, let’s say that you have an “Air 8GB” production pool with a minimum of 5, a buffer of 3, and a max of 20 under “Default capacity.”
 The system will work as follows: